Blue & Red ~Fall Seven Times, Stand Up Eight~

 - Are there any memorable seasons in your active career?

-ASARI"You were captain for a long time, weren't you? (laughs)"
+Asari "You were the captain for a long time, weren't you? (laughs)"

-FUJIYAMA"It was just because I had been with the team for a long time that people were praising me.
-Personally, the 2004 Yamazaki Nabisco Cup final against Urawa, where we won our first title, was a turning point for me.
-I was able to raise my value as a soccer player and I felt that all my hard work had paid off."
+Fujiyama "It was just because I had been around for a long time that people lifted me up.
+Personally, winning my first title in the 2004 Yamazaki Nabisco Cup Final against Urawa was a turning point.
+I was able to increase my value as a soccer player, and I think that was when I felt that all my hard work until then had paid off."

 - During the end of their active careers, I have never seen either of them skip practice no matter how much pain they were in.

-Fujiyama "I used my body a lot.
-I also tore my ACL and was taken to the hospital in an ambulance after pushing myself too hard in the summer.
-But that was also part of my appeal.
-In order to get playing time, I couldn't neglect that process.
-So, I always talked about being prepared to seize the opportunity when it came with Miura-san (Fumitake MIURA = current SC Sagamihara coach).
-It's important to not make mistakes in where you put in effort, but if you don't put in effort, the opportunity will never come."
+Fujiyama "I really pushed my body to the limit.
+I tore my ACL and once had to be taken to the hospital after overexerting myself during summer training.
+But that was part of my appeal.
+I couldn't neglect that process if I wanted to earn playing opportunities.
+So, I have to be prepared to seize the chance when it comes.
+That was something I often discussed with Fumi-san (Fumitake MIURA, current coach of SC Sagamihara).
+It's not good to put effort in the wrong places, but if you don't put in the effort, opportunities will never come."

-Asari "I always thought that I didn't have as much ability as others, so I always felt like I had to practice more than anyone else.
-I also thought that it was important to not just fight on the same level as others in order to play in games."
+Asari "I always thought I had less ability than others, so I felt I had to practice harder than anyone else.
+I also believed that just competing on the same level as others wouldn't be enough to get on the field."

 ――And, behind the victory of the 2009 Yamazaki Nabisco Cup, which was the last year in Tokyo, Sarisan was excluded from the members.